This functionality is available only for ArcGIS feature layers or layers created using Excel data.

 - Adjust the font, size, and style of the text.

 - Choose a color for the text from the options, or click Edit and use the color picker.
-You can also specify a custom color using a hex value.
+You can also specify a custom color using a hexadecimal value.

-- Choose how to align the label relative to the feature.
+- In the Placement section, choose how to align the label relative to the feature.